DannyMeister177/CEBD1160-MyProject/README.md

 Applying the model to the test set, it achieved F-Beta = 0.616 and Recall = 0.754 (of all employees who did leave in the test set, the model predicted 75.4% correctly).
 The lower F-Beta is a reflection of precision = 0.39.
-We can see this in the confusion matrix below where of 95 true positives, the model incorrectly predicted 59 of them to be negatives.
+We can see this in the confusion matrix below where of 109 samples predicted to be true, the model incorrectly predicted 66 of them since they were in fact negatives.

 ![Confusion Matrix](./plots/ConfusionMatrix.png)